xiao-mantou/GamingTweaks/README.md

 #### This guide is not for:
 - [x] Security / Virtual Machine (VM)
 - [x] OS Hardening
-- [x] Game only tweaks or modifications
+- [x] Game only tweaks or modifications, you can [check nexusmods](https://www.nexusmods.com/) for this

 #### Clarifications regarding the term "tweaking"